Black history from the year you were born

 1982: Michael Jackson's 'Thriller' is released

-"Thriller,” the sixth studio album by Michael Jackson, went on to sell more than 33 million copies worldwide.
-"Thriller” is largely considered the best-selling record of all time.
-The following year Jackson released a 13-minute music video for the title song, changing the landscape of music videos forever.
+"Thriller," the sixth studio album by Michael Jackson, sold more than 33 million copies worldwide.
+"Thriller" is largely considered the best-selling record of all time.
+The following year, Jackson released a 13-minute music video for the title song, changing the landscape of music videos forever.

 1983: Vanessa Williams is crowned Miss America

 Then 20-year-old Vanessa Williams made history by becoming the first Black Miss America.
 She would go on to reign for nearly 10 months before being forced to resign the title amid a nude photo scandal.
-Nevertheless, her star continued to rise as she made the transition to singer and actress.
+Nevertheless, her star continued to rise as she transitioned to singer and actress.

 You may also like: Looking back at 60 years of Barbie